tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 All equally-numbered floor and button switches on a level are linked, e.g. when one switch 01 is switched on, all switch 01 on that level are on.

-$08: Twister
+$08: Spinner
 : The party's facing direction is changed.
+One of the other three possible directions is selected at random.
+The spell Magic Eye will alert you with a noise if you are affected by a Spinner.
+The spell Levitation or Levitation II will render you immune to Spinners.

 $09: NPC
 : An encounter with a friendly character, such as Kham or Elistaire.